Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

-The Sacramento Kings, Harrison Barnes included, will play at 10:00 PM on Wednesday against the Golden State Warriors in the 2023 NBA Playoffs.
+The Sacramento Kings, Harrison Barnes included, take on the Golden State Warriors at 8:00 PM ET on Friday in the 2023 NBA Playoffs.

-In this article we will dive into Barnes' prop bets, using stats to help you make good picks.
+In this article, we look at Barnes' available prop bets, providing stats to help you figure out the best wagers to make.

 Harrison Barnes Prop Bets vs. the Warriors